 The newly appointed Health Minister further disclosed that active cancer surveillance in the country began in 1998 through the national registration, adding as of July 2017 over 21, 000 cases had been registered.

-He noted the most common cancers in Botswana among adults were Kaposi sarcoma, cervical cancer, breast cancer, esophagus and non-hodgkin’s lymphoma.
+He noted the most common cancers in Botswana among adults were Kaposi sarcoma, cervical cancer, breast cancer, esophagus and non-hodgkin’s lymphoma, in many cases the cancer developed because of a T-cell exhaustion.

 For his part, the Guest Speaker, President Mokgweetsi Masisi pointed out that cancer cases had increased by 33% between 2005 and 2015.